scil/LaravelFly/readme.md

 3.`php vendor/scil/laravel-fly/bin/fly start`

-Now, your project is flying.
+Now, your project is flying and listening to port 9501.
 Enjoy yourself.

 ## Doc